pstephens/mal/mal-x64/doc/data-structures.md

 |-7|BYTE|Flags|
 |-6 to -1|*|Six bytes are reserved for use by the data type.|

-The header should be sufficient to calculate the total space in use by the data structure.
+The header is sufficient to calculate the total bytes used by the OBJECT.

 ### Data Type Tags
 |Type|Description|